Does Deep Active Learning Work in the Wild?: Benchmark Regression Problems

 \section{Benchmark Regression Problems}

-We propose eight regression problems to include in our public DAL regression benchmark: two simple toy problems (SINE, ROBO), four contemporary problems from recent publications in diverse fields of science and engineering (STACK, ADM, FOIL, HYDR) and two problems solving ordinary differential equations (also prevalent in engineering).
-Scientific computing problems vary substantially in their dimensionality (see \cite{lavin2021simulation,takamotopdebench,deng2021benchmarking} for varying examples).
-We chose relatively lower-dimensional problems because they are still common in the literature, while facilitating larger-scale experimentation and reproducibility by others.
-Specifically, for each of our problems there was sufficiently-large quantities of labeled data to explore a wide variety of pool ratios, which often isn't feasible in higher-dimensional problems.
-We suggest studies with higher dimensional problems as an important opportunity for future work, especially since sensitivity to pool ratio has been noted in that setting as well \cite{yoo2019learning, sener2017active}.
+To compose our benchmarks, we focused primarily upon problems in scientific computing, which is an important emerging problem setting \cite{subramanian2024towards, takamoto2022pdebench, majid2024mixture}.
+We propose eight regression problems to include in our benchmark set: two simple toy problems (SINE, ROBO), four contemporary problems from publications in diverse fields of science and engineering (STACK, ADM, FOIL, HYDR) and two problems solving ordinary differential equations (also prevalent in engineering).
+Summary details of our benchmark problems can be found in \cref{tbl:benchmark_dataset} and \cref{tbl:oracle_details}.